 Networks, Information and Communication Technologies, and Digitization

 Increasingly, Information and Communication Technologies (ICTs) came to impact the operation of networks, in fact, the whole meaning and understanding of what a network was.
 The fundamental change is that networks have become extended in space.
-A typical network today will consist of members who reside often thousands of kilometres apart, and that may actually never have met.
+A typical network today will consist of members who reside often thousands of kilometres apart and that may never have met.
 Through the combination of this with the use of social/business media platforms, the evolution of networks and networking have proceeded further, including a blurring of the division between private lives and public/official lives.
 With this, networks and networking – or better yet, virtual communication – have truly entered the era of digitization.

-I have worked on – and still work on – a number of virtual networks (Note 2).
+I have worked on – and continue to work on – a number of virtual networks, oftentimes representing official NGOs (Note 2).

 Lars T. Soeftestad

 (1) Image credit: unknown.
 It shows a generalized network, consisting of a number of connected nodes.